joinquit3110/KhaBoom/content/circles/content.md

 {.r} The number 360 is very convenient because it is divisible by so many other
 numbers: 2, 3, 4, 5, 6, 8, 9, 10, 12, 15, and so on.
 This means that many
 fractions of one circle are also whole numbers.
-But have you ever wondered where the number 360 comes from?
+The most intriguing question, however, might be: Where did the number 360 come from?
 [Continue](btn:next)

 ---
 > id: babylon